OpenMoonRay/openmoonray-docs/docs/scene-classes/displacement/VectorDisplacement.md

           | object = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The space that the map bound to the vector parameter is in</p>
+        <p class="scene-class-attr-comment">The space that the map bound to the vector parameter is in</p>

     </p>